WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 = Can I suggest a feature? =

 Sure, please let us know how we can make the plugin more useful for you.
-Your ideas and comments are welcome at **support@webspellchecker.net**.
+Create a new topic under the [support section](https://wordpress.org/support/plugin/webspellchecker/) of this plugin.

 == Screenshots ==